PythonRSAS/pythonrsas.github.io/_posts/2021-05-06-1-counterparty-credit-risk.md

 ## Wrong Way Risk

-The situations that exposure is positively correlated with credit quality of the counterparty, we call them "wrong way risk".
-It is wrong way because both PD and LGD are increasing at the same time.
+The situations that exposure is positively correlated with credit quality of the counterparty, i.e., both PD and LGD are increasing at the same time.  we call them "wrong way risk".

+The causes of wrong way risks are either self-inflicted  or due to external factors such as macroeconomic factors.

 ## Initial margin (IM)